-The selection of a First Year Seminar is likely to fulfill requirements both for the First Year Seminar and a General Education Requirement.
-Thus, the First Year Seminar will not add to the total credits for the semester.
+\\Selection of a First Year Seminar in PHIL or T/RS is likely to fulfill requirements both for the First Year Seminar and a General Education PHIL or T/RS Requirement.
+If students choose the CHS First Year Seminar (CHS and the Ignatian Imagination), it will be counted as a free elective.
+Thus, First Year Seminars in these disciplines will not add to the total credits for the major.
 Talk with your advisor if you have any questions.